SysKitTeam/docs-bp/monitoring-and-logging/verbose-logging-enabled.md

 ULS logs the information to two locations: Windows Application Log and Trace Log.
 By default, Windows Application Log will contain much less information than a trace log.
 Windows Application Log is also usually configured in such a manner that it overwrites the log file once it reaches a certain size.

 A trace log, on the other hand, is written to the text file on the file system and contains much more information than the Windows Application Log.
-Default location is C:Program FilesCommon FilesMicrosoft SharedWeb Server Extensions<HIVE number, e.g. 12, 14 or 15>/LOGS.
+Default location is C:/Program Files/Common Files/Microsoft Shared/Web Server Extensions/<HIVE number, e.g. 12, 14 or 15>/LOGS.
 Depending on the number of users accessing the system and the logging level configured, writing to a trace log can have a massive impact on the file system’s performance.

 ### Solution